awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-datasourcetoindexfieldmapping.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IndexFieldName`  <a name="cfn-kendra-datasource-datasourcetoindexfieldmapping-indexfieldname"></a>
-The name of the field in the index\.
+The name of the index field to map to the data source field\.
+The index field type must match the data source field type\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`